crate/cratedb-examples/topic/machine-learning/classification-automl/automl_classification_with_pycaret.md

 about the entire machine learning ecosystem.
 One needs to know the available model architectures, state-of-the-art benchmarking and tuning techniques and how to combine models.
 This is a lot of work and requires a lot of experience.
-By using Pycaret, all of this is reduced to a few lines of code.
+By using PyCaret, all of this is reduced to a few lines of code.
 This makes machine learning applicable for a much broader audience.

 While this demo explained some of the details around the model training process,